Jacoby6000/sqlz/readme.md

 ## Development paused while I wait for a fix for [scala/scala#5744](https://github.com/scala/scala/pull/5744)

+Issue 5744 explains that scala does not work properly with GADTs.
+After talking a lot with Edmund Noble and Greg Pfeil, I've discovered that to have the AST be reusable and arbitrarily extensible, I need to be able to use GADTs.

+You can see the work I've done towards that [here](https://github.com/Jacoby6000/scoobie/tree/feature/%2340-adjust-ast-to-support-fixpoint).

+I've also started working with dotty in an attempt to see if it will work in dotty.
+Interestingly enough, most things do work, but whenever a GAlgebra makes a recursive call, the compiler crashes.
+You can see the work done towards that, [here](https://github.com/Jacoby6000/scoobie/tree/dotty).

 ### Querying with [Doobie](https://github.com/tpolecat/doobie), without raw sql

 The goal of this project is to produce an alternative to writing SQL queries for use with Doobie.